-Some of the largest real estate agents and SEO companies in Saigon understand: Tranio, Visiup, VP property, Savills, necklace, Savills among others.
+Some of the largest real estate agents, management and renting companies in Saigon understand: Tranio, VP property, Savills, necklace, Savills among others.

 Their websites are easy to navigate and you can search for a property in your favorite areas.
 It is essential that you find an experienced agent before entering the real estate market.
 This is particularly the case for new and unplanned projects, foreigners are normally only allowed to buy under a condition already explained above.

 Ho Chi Minh City offers some of the highest rental yields in Asia, with rates of up to 6-8% in places like District 2.
 By way of comparison, Savills states that the average rates are 5.8% in Ho Chi Minh City and 7.8% in Hanoi.
 With the new metro, operational by 2020, you can expect large increases in capital and returns for apartments located near new metro stations.
 Look closely at places like districts 2 and 9.
 Metro Star, for example, is a project that will be integrated into the new metro line in District 9.
 It is sold for about USD 1,500 per square meter at the moment.